graphprotocol/graph-tooling/README.md

 The Graph command line interface.

-As of today, the command line interface consists of two commands:
+As of today, the command line interface consists of three commands:

 - `graph codegen` — generates TypeScript code for smart contract ABIs used in subgraphs.
 - `graph build` — compiles subgraphs to WebAssembly and deploys them to IPFS.
+- `graph auth` — saves access token to system's keychain.

 ## How It Works